 Jaundice can occur as a result of problems at each step in the metabolic pathway.
 Disorders may be classified as those due to: increased bilirubin production (eg, hemolysis and ineffective erythropoiesis), decreased bilirubin excretion (eg, obstruction and hepatitis), and abnormal bilirubin metabolism (eg, hereditary and neonatal jaundice).

-Inherited disorders in which direct bilirubinemia occurs include Dubin-Johson syndrome and Rotor Syndrome.
+Inherited disorders in which direct bilirubinemia occurs include Dubin-Johnson syndrome and Rotor syndrome.
 Jaundice of the newborn where direct bilirubin is elevated includes idiopathic neonatal hepatitis and biliary atresia.
 The most commonly occurring form of jaundice of the newborn, physiological jaundice, results in unconjugated (indirect) hyperbilirubinemia.
 Elevated unconjugated bilirubin in the neonatal period may result in brain damage (kernicterus).
 Treatment options are phototherapy and, if severe, exchange transfusion.

 The increased production of bilirubin that accompanies the premature breakdown of erythrocytes and ineffective erythropoiesis results in hyperbilirubinemia in the absence of any liver abnormality.
-In hepatobiliary diseases of various causes, bilirubin uptake, storage and excretion are impaired to varying degrees.
-Thus both conjugated and unconjugated bilirubin is retained and a wide range of abnormal serum concentrations of each form of bilirubin may be observed.
-Both conjugated and unconjugated bilirubin are increased in hepatocellular diseases, such as hepatitis and space-occupying lesions of the liver; and obstructive lesions such as carcinoma of the head of the pancreas, common bile duct, or ampulla of Vater.
+In hepatobiliary diseases of various causes, bilirubin uptake, storage, and excretion are impaired to varying degrees.
+Thus, both conjugated and unconjugated bilirubin is retained and a wide range of abnormal serum concentrations of each form of bilirubin may be observed.
+Both conjugated and unconjugated bilirubin are increased in hepatocellular diseases such as hepatitis and space-occupying lesions of the liver, and obstructive lesions such as carcinoma of the head of the pancreas, common bile duct, or ampulla of Vater.

 Evaluation of jaundice and liver functions